Grand Duke's Official Birthday: Development of the holiday

 The monarch's birthday has not always been celebrated on 23 June.
 Under William I (1815–1840), the date was 24 April (although his actual birthday was 24 August), and under William II (1840–1849), it was 6 December, his actual birthday.
-Because William I abdicated between 24 April and 6 December, the holiday was celebrated twice in 1840.
-Under William III (1849–1890), the date was set at 17 June until 1859, after which his birthday was celebrated on 19 February, two days after his actual birthday.
+Because William I abdicated in October, between their birthdays, the holiday was celebrated twice in 1840.
+Under William III (1849–1890), the date was set at 17 June until 1859, after which his birthday was celebrated on 19 February, his actual birthday.

 With the separation of the orders of succession, the Dutch and Luxembourgish thrones split in 1890.
 The Nassau-Weilburg monarchs celebrated their official birthdays on their actual birthdays.
-In 1947, the day was declared the 'national holiday'.
+In 1947, the day was declared the 'national holiday.'
 As both the then-reigning Charlotte and the heir apparent (and regent) Jean were born in January, it was feared that their actual birthdays, therefore the nation's holiday, would be marred by poor weather.
 Thus, on 23 December 1961, the date was fixed on 23 June by Grand Ducal decree.

+Celebration of the holiday

+The festivities of the Luxembourgish National Day begin on the afternoon of June 22nd.
+A torchlight parade takes place at dusk on the evening of June 22nd, and dancing and festivities continue late until the night.
+June 23rd is a public holiday and processions with the Grand Ducal Family of Luxembourg take place.